Dre Campbell Farm

 2. Neem Oil

-Extracted from the seeds of the neem tree, neem oil is a common organic pesticide used by backyard farmers worldwide.
+Extracted from the seeds of the neem tree, neem oil is a common organic pesticide used by organic farmers worldwide.

 To use neem oil for Japanese beetles, combine 2 tablespoons of neem oil and a teaspoon of liquid soap with a gallon of water.

 Shake well and use it to spray your plants.
-This homemade solution will kill the beetles and their grubs.
+This homemade solution will kill the beetles and their larvae.

 3. Row Covers

-Row covers prevent harmful pests from getting access to your crops.
+Row covers help prevent insect pests from getting access to your crops.

-Following the installation manual, fix row covers over crops using plastic hoops or wooden frames for support.
-Next, secure the edges with staples to keep the critters off your plants.
+Following the installation manual, fix row covers over your crops using plastic hoops or wooden frames for support.
+Secure the edges to keep the beetles off your plants.

 4. Beneficial Nematodes

-Beneficial nematodes are natural predators of Japanese beetle grubs and other soil-dwelling insects.
-They get into the body openings of these pests and find their way to the bloodstream, killing them within 48 hours.
+Steinernema glaseri and Heterorhabditis bacteriophora nematodes are natural predators of Japanese beetle grubs [2].
+They get into the bodies of the grubs and kill them within a day or two.

-The nematodes can be dispersed into the soil using a watering can, and the best time to apply is early morning or evening when the sun is down.
+Disperse these nematodes into the soil using a watering can.
+The best time to apply is early in the morning or evening when the sun is down.

 Also, moist conditions provide a conducive environment for beneficial nematodes to thrive.
-Therefore, it’s advisable to sprinkle enough water into the garden before and after the application.
+So, it’s advisable to sprinkle enough water into the garden before and after the application.

 5. Diatomaceous Earth (DE)

-To use, sprinkle it on your plants and on the garden soil around your plants.
-You can also use food-grade DE inside the house, sprinkled directly on the bugs when they are visible.
+To use it, sprinkle it on your plants and on the garden soil around your plants.
+You can also use food-grade DE inside the house, sprinkled directly on the beetles when they are visible.

 Alternatively, make a DIY Japanese beetle spray by combining 1 part DE with 4 parts water.
-Add to a spray bottle and use the solution to spray the pests.
-Once it dries out it will kill them.
+Add it to a spray bottle, and use the solution to spray the pests.
+It will kill the pests once it dries.

 6. Soap and Water